KayTrust/kaytrust.github.io/docs/Specs/Ethereum-Attestation-Registry-with-Intermediate-Hash-Proof-Type.md

 2. **Step 2: Send the Ethereum transaction.**
    1. Decide on the Ethereum network and the registry smart contract to be used.
    2. On that Ethereum network, make a call to the registry smart contract containing a call to the `verify(bytes32 hash, uint iat, uint exp)` function, where `hash` is the Attestation Hash.
-      - A good value for both `iat` and `exp` is `0`, but you can use different values or make subsequent calls to the contract as needed.
+      - Good values for `iat` and `exp` are the current time and `0` respectively, but you can use different values or make subsequent calls to the contract as needed.
 See ERC for details.
       - The call to the registry smart contract must be done from an `ethereumAddress` present in the issuer's DID Document.

 3. **Create the `proof` object.**